This guide explains how to access and use the advanced search tools. It is intended for advanced users.

 For additional versatility, you can also use features from the FileMaker menu bar Search option:

-- Extend Found Set — Performs the find, but adds records matching the additional criteria to those currently displayed in the list view.
+- Extend Found Set — Performs the find, but adds records matching the additional criteria to those currently displayed.

 Using the Advanced Search Screen